j-andrews7/Pipelines/CN_Analyses_Pipeline_New.md

 ```

 #### 2.)
 Calculate linc expression FCs for each sample in CNVs.
 The mash everything together and get stats script.
 It calculates the log2 FC for each linc in each sample compared to the median and average of the linc FPKMs for all samples in the expression file.
 Spits out these values for all lincs inside/out the CNVs for each sample.
+You set the percentage that the linc must overlap the CNV to be considered "in" it.
+I usually try a few different percentages, but anything >= 25% will get rid on those fringe cases where the linc is barely overlapping the CNV.

 **Python script (get_sample_linc_cnv_loads.py):**
 ```Bash